Prove Your Innocence

 Protecting Innocence with Habeas Corpus

-Habeas Corpus is a law that allows the defendants who have been prosecuted and detained to receive the right to a fair trial.
-The law has been in place since 1679 and applies to those who are detained in prison.
+Habeas Corpus is a law allowing defendants who have been prosecuted and detained to receive the right to a fair trial.
+The law has been in place since 1679 and applies to those who are detained in jail or prison.

 Protected under The Constitution of the United States, Habeas Corpus means that those who have been wrongly accused or have had false allegations made against them are presented with the opportunity to defend themselves and not be subjected to false imprisonment.